cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

   );
 }
 ```

-Please read the comments inside the code above for an understanding of what we added and why.

 We also need to update our MainScreens logic inside `screens/index.js` to show `<AuthScreens />` or `<HomeScreen />` based on user authentication.